ranvis/php-ext-cbor/README.md

 Constant:
 - `Cbor\Tag::DECIMAL`

-If the option is enabled, an instance of `Decimal` is encoded as an `array` of integer mantissa and exponent with {decimal} tag.
+If the option is enabled, an instance of `Decimal\Decimal` is encoded as an `array` of integer mantissa and exponent with {decimal} tag.

 Although the precision is retained, the maximum precision specified on instance creation is lost.